Raga Charukeshi is a dream of love - the salt water of the sea rushing into the sweet rain water of the tide pool.

 Charukeshi is the 26th mela of the Karnatic organizational system of ragas.
 During the second half of the twentieth century, Charukeshi became popular with Hindustani musicians due to the influence of Allauddin Khan, and his principle disciple, Ravi Shankar.

-Charukeshi’s striking melodic structure blends a "major" modality in the purvanga (lower tetrachord of B, C#, D#, E) with a "minor" modality in the uttaranga (upper tetrachord of F#, G, A, B).
+Charukeshi’s striking melodic structure blends a joyful or major modality in the purvanga (lower tetrachord of B, C#, D#, E) with a melancholic or minor modality in the uttaranga (upper tetrachord of F#, G, A, B).

 After a number of recent compositions featuring exotic instruments such as kemanche, kawala and ud, I felt the need to return to the pristine simplicity of the Western piano, an instrument which conjures images of Bach (keyboard), Bill Evans and Glenn Gould.
 More recently, I have been struck by the way the phrasing and articulation of Lenny Tristano anticipates computer-performed music.